CondeNast/conventional-pull-request-action/README.md

           commitlintRulesPath: "./commitlint.rules.js" # default: undefined
           # if the PR contains a single commit, fail if the commit message and the PR title do not match
           commitTitleMatch: "true" # default: 'true'
+          # if you squash merge PRs and have your github repo set to always use the PR title as the merge commit, you can disable all linting of commits
+          ignoreCommits: "false" # default: 'false'
 ```

 ### Rule Overrides